19hours/sg-statutes/Acts/Public Utilities Act.md

 (i) relating to the collection, production and supply of water;

-(ii) relating to sewerage and drainage; and
+(ii) relating to sewerage, drainage and coastal management; and

+[Act 13 of 2020 wef 01/04/2020]

 (iii) appertaining to the Board generally;

-(j) whether by itself or in association with any other person or organisation, provide to any person in Singapore or elsewhere consultancy, advisory, technical, managerial or other specialist services relating to sewerage, drainage, or the collection, production and supply of water;
+(j) whether by itself or in association with any other person or organisation, provide to any person in Singapore or elsewhere consultancy, advisory, technical, managerial or other specialist services relating to sewerage, drainage, coastal management, or the collection, production and supply of water;

 [Act 9 of 2012 wef 01/09/2012]

+[Act 13 of 2020 wef 01/04/2020]

 (ja) regulate and manage activities in and around reservoirs, catchment areas and waterways maintained by the Board; and